+What is the expected reach of publishing translated content on nsw.gov.au in Italian?

 What are the characteristics of those who are currently accessing nsw.gov.au in Italian?
 Mobile is the preferred device for people who are currently accessing nsw.gov.au in Italian.